Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 Why did you pick your choice?
 Remember your answer for the class on Friday.

+### Uyutengsu Teaching Lab Safety Video

+Friday's class will be held in the Uyutengsu Teaching Lab in Shriram.
+Before you enter the lab space, the Uyutengsu Lab team requires you to watch [this brief safety video](https://youtu.be/COLocny5G7g).

+Additional information regarding the lab space can be found on the [Uyutengsu Teaching Lab website](https://uytengsuteachinglab.stanford.edu/)

 ### Foldscope

 In the activity on Friday you will be making your own Foldscope (engineering for living matter similar to Anton van Leeuwenhoek)  and use it to explore and discover the world around you.
 You will be going outside during class so wear appropriate shoes and jacket.